mczph/mczph/README.md

 A translator for 1.12.2 Minecraft mods.Submit to CFPAOrg.Also translate some mods and modpacks while i'm free.

-Music games player,mainly play Phigros and Malody.
+Music games player,mainly play Phigros,Malody and OSU.

 Bad Zenscript user,don't know how to use Crafttweaker advancedly.